 Editor’s note: We’ll update our list of the best prepaid plans for each carrier as we find new options.

-Ryan Reynolds’s carrier recently launched its first-ever unlimited plan, and you can pair it with just about any phone you can think of.
+Ryan Reynolds’s carrier recently launched its first-ever unlimited plan and raised the rest of its data caps, and you can pair it with just about any phone you can think of.
 Here are some of our favorites, including a chance to bundle an iPhone SE with your Mint service:

 - Budget-friendly bundle: Apple iPhone SE and 3GB of data per month — $30 per month

 - Affordable flagship: Apple iPhone 12 Mini — $729

 - Premium pick: Samsung Galaxy S21 Ultra — $1,299

 If you’re ready to get foxy and give Mint Mobile a try, be sure to check out our guide to the best plans on the T-Mobile MVNO.
 You can also check out our full list of the best Mint Mobile prepaid phones while you’re at it.